Background and applicability of the Personal Data Protection Act 2010 (“PDPA”)

 1. What are commercial transactions?

-The PDPA is applicable when your business, processes personal data in any transaction of a commercial nature.
-The PDPA defined commercial transactions as transactions whether contractual or not, which include matters relating to supply or exchange of goods or services, agency, investments, financing, banking and insurance.
+The PDPA is applicable when your business processes personal data in any transaction of a commercial nature.
+The PDPA defined commercial transactions as transactions, whether contractual or not, which include matters relating to the supply or exchange of goods or services, agency, investments, financing, banking and insurance.

 2. Roles under the PDPA

 3. What is personal data and are you collecting personal data in your business?

 If your business requires customers to provide their personal data such as name, identification card number, address, photograph, telephone numbers through a manual form, website or software application, most likely, you are processing personal data involving collecting, recording, holding or storing the personal data.